Lethal injection: Dilution effect

 Death-penalty supporters state that the claim that pancuronium dilutes the sodium thiopental dose is erroneous.
 Supporters argue that pancuronium and thiopental are commonly used together in everyday surgery and that if there were a dilution effect, it would be a known drug interaction.

 Drug interactions are a complex topic.
-Simplistically, drug interactions can be classified as either synergistic or inhibitory interactions.
-In addition, drug interactions can occur directly at the site of action through common pathways, or indirectly through metabolism of the drug in the liver or through elimination in the kidney.
+Simplistically, drug interactions can be classified as synergistic or inhibitory.
+Drug interactions can happen in two ways: directly at the place where the drug works or indirectly when the drug is processed in the liver or removed by the kidney.
 Pancuronium and thiopental have different sites of action, one in the brain and one at the neuromuscular junction.
 Since the half-life of thiopental is 11.5 hours, the metabolism of the drugs is not an issue when dealing with the short time frame in lethal injections.
 The only other plausible interpretation would be a direct one, or one in which the two compounds interact with each other.
 Supporters of the death penalty argue that this theory does not hold true.
 They state that even if the 100 mg of pancuronium directly prevented 500 mg of thiopental from working, sufficient thiopental to induce coma would be present for 50 hours.
 In addition, if this interaction did occur, then the pancuronium would be incapable of causing paralysis.

 Supporters of the death penalty state that the claim that the pancuronium prevents the thiopental from working, yet is still capable of causing paralysis, is not based on any scientific evidence and is a drug interaction that has never before been documented for any other drugs.

 Single drug

 Terminally ill patients in Oregon who have requested physician-assisted suicide have received lethal doses of barbiturates.
 The protocol has been highly effective in producing a so-called painless death, but the time required to cause death can be prolonged.
 Some patients have taken days to die, and a few patients have actually survived the process and have regained consciousness up to three days after taking the lethal dose.
-In a California legal proceeding addressing the issue of the lethal-injection cocktail being "cruel and unusual", state authorities said that the time to death following a single injection of a barbiturate could be as much as 45 minutes.
+In a California legal proceeding addressing the issue of the lethal-injection cocktail being "cruel and unusual," state authorities said that the time to death following a single injection of a barbiturate could be as much as 45 minutes.

 Barbiturate overdoses typically cause death by depression of the respiratory center, but the effect is variable.
 Some patients may have complete cessation of respiratory drive, whereas others may only have depression of respiratory function.
 In addition, cardiac activity can last for a long time after cessation of respiration.
-Since death is pronounced after asystole and given that the expectation is for a rapid death in lethal injection, multiple drugs are required, specifically potassium chloride to stop the heart.
-In fact, in the case of Clarence Ray Allen, a second dose of potassium chloride was required to attain.
+Since death is pronounced after asystole, and given that the expectation is for a rapid death in lethal injection, multiple drugs are required, specifically potassium chloride to stop the heart.
+In fact, in the case of Clarence Ray Allen, a second dose of potassium chloride was needed to achieve this.